-- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3 Inputs that are not based on observable market data.
+Level 1 - Unadjusted quoted prices in active markets for identical assets or liabilities;

+Level 2 - Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and

+Level 3 - Inputs that are not based on observable market data.

-The fair values of the Company's receivables, accounts payable and accrued liabilities and due to related parties approximate their carrying values because of the short-term nature of these instruments.
-The fair value of the Company's reclamation bonds also approximates its carrying value.
+The fair values of the Company's receivables, accounts payable and accrued liabilities, due to related parties and due to Dedicated Mining Technology Inc. approximate their carrying values because of the short-term nature of these instruments.
+The fair values of reclamation bonds and right of way also approximate their carrying values.

-The following table illustrates the classification of the Company's financial instruments within the fair value hierarchy as at June 30, 2018 and September 30, 2017:
+The following table illustrates the classification of the Company's financial instruments within the fair value hierarchy as at September 30, 2018 and 2017:

-Level 1 Le evel 2 Le evel 3
+Level 1 Le Level 3

+September 30, 2018:

+Cash \$ 431,423 \$- \$ -

+Marketable securities \$ 445,752 \$- \$ -

 September 30, 2017:

-Cash \$ 94,913 \$ - \$ -
+Cash \$ 94,913 \$- \$ -

-Marketable securities \$ 711,635 \$ - \$ -
+Marketable securities \$ 711,635 \$ \$ -

-June 30, 2018:

-Cash \$ 342,489 \$ - \$ -

-Marketable securities \$ 931,401 \$ \$